octo-faq/getting-started/README.md

-# getting-started
+# Getting Started

-The repositories and contents in this org are to assist you on getting started with GitHub Enterprise trial or production service.
+The repositories and contents in this organisation are to assist you on getting started with GitHub Enterprise trial or production service.
-You can also leverage the template repositories, and tryout various features of GitHub Enterprise.
+You can also leverage the template repositories, and try out various features of GitHub Enterprise.
 Don't forget to checkout the Onboarding Guides and FAQ if you have any questions.